Shift the Power

 Kids who don’t share the same goals or perspective, instead, will assume their parents are mean and don’t understand kids.
 (Kids wish they had written books to illustrate this point.)

 There is an imbalance between the perspectives of parents and children (one has books with studies to support its viewpoint and the other doesn’t—all kids have is whining, crying, ignoring and acts of passive aggression).
-This imbalance can create havoc for the homeschooling mom who hopes her child will write one day.
-Kids might believe that the mother’s insistence that they write is another one of those parental power-plays designed to meet adult needs while ignoring the viewpoints of children.
+This imbalance can create havoc for the homeschooling parent who hopes her child will write one day.
+Kids might believe that the parent’s insistence that they write is another one of those power-plays designed to meet adult needs while ignoring the viewpoints of children.

 When one group experiences itself as marginalized (not able to express its views in a way that makes contact with the powers-that-be and causes change) and the other group experiences itself as in power with the ability to coerce compliance, crankiness has the chance to fester and develop into full-blown rage or disinterested passivity (the “I surrender” stance).